Test Code LAB4527 CULTURE, STOOL

 Test Limitations

-If Yersinia or Vibrio is suspected, please note on request form.
+If Vibrio is suspected, please note on request form.
+Stool culture does not rule out Yersinia.

 The patient should be cautioned against the use of antacids, barium, bismuth, antidiarrheal medication, or oily laxatives prior to the collection of the specimen.